dotnet/designs/proposed/apphost-embed-install-location.md

 that has the runtime itself statically linked.
 Other hosts (`comhost`, `ijwhost`) are also not included.
 In theory, other hosts could be given the same treatment, but we do not have feedback for scenarios using them.
-They also do not have the app-local search or the existing requirment of being partially re-written via a known placeholder.
+They also do not have the app-local search or the existing requirement of being partially re-written via a known placeholder.
 Changing them would add significant complexity without a compelling scenario.
 If we see confusion here, we could add an SDK warning if `AppHostRelativeDotNet` or `AppHostDotNetSearch` is set for those projects.